CharlotteML/CharlotteML.github.io/README.md

 ### Members page

-The member page's data is stored in `content/members.json`.
-The data is organized in a tree structure.
-The data is used to generate the members page.
-You can refer to the existing data for reference, or follow the specifications below (Note that keys with `?` are optional):

-- `faculty`, `student`, `alumni`: Categories of members to fall into, each consists of an array of objects with the following properties:
+The member page's data is stored as individual JSON files organized by category in the `content/member/` directory structure:
+- `content/member/faculty/` - Faculty member profiles
+- `content/member/student/` - Student member profiles
+- `content/member/alumni/` - Alumni member profiles

+Each member has their own JSON file (e.g., `john-doe.json`) with the following structure (Note that keys with `?` are optional):

+Each member profile contains the following properties:
 - `name`: object with the following properties:
     - `first`?: The first name of the member.
     - `middle`?: The middle name of the member.
     - `last`?: The last name of the member.